Once the centre of the Ottoman Empire, the modern secular republic was established in the 1920s by nationalist leader Kemal Ataturk.

 The secularist opposition has on several occasions since then challenged the constitutional right of the AKP to be the party of government.
 In March 2008 the Constitutional Court narrowly rejected a petition by the chief prosecutor to ban the AKP and 71 of its officials, including President Abdullah Gul and Prime Minister Recep Tayyip Erdogan, for allegedly seeking to establish an Islamic state.

-The government has accused military officers of plotting to overthrow it through an alleged secret organisation called Ergenekon (Sledgehammer), which led to the jailing of three generals for 20 years and lesser sentences against more than 300 other officers in 2012, as well as dividing public opinion.
-The officers involved accuse the government of a show trial to neutralise the anti-Islamist influence of the armed forces in politics.
+The government has accused military officers of plotting to overthrow it through an alleged secret organisation called Ergenekon (Sledgehammer).
+Many of those found guilty in the Ergenekon trials - which ran for five years from 2008 - received hefty jail sentences, and critics have accused the government of staging show trials to neutralise the anti-Islamist influence of the armed forces in politics.

 Turkey became an EU candidate country in 1999 and, in line with EU requirements, went on to introduce substantial human rights and economic reforms.
 The death penalty was abolished, tougher measures were brought in against torture and the penal code was overhauled.